-The New York State Birth-Grade 2 Multi-Subject teacher integrates knowledge of the mathematics learning that occurs prior to schooling with understanding of how children learn number and operations, measurement and spatial reasoning, and data collection and interpretation to promote student learning.
-The teacher provides a rich variety of focused strategies (e.g., moving from concrete to abstract; using multiple representations; explaining, connecting, and critiquing ideas) for promoting children's understanding, confidence, perseverance, and fluency in these areas.
+The New York State Grade 1-Grade 6 Multi-Subject teacher applies knowledge of how students learn number concepts, operations, and algebraic thinking; fractions and ratios; and proportional relationships.
+The teacher applies knowledge of how students develop measurement and spatial reasoning concepts and skills related to data collection and interpretation.
+The teacher provides a rich variety of focused strategies (e.g., moving from concrete to abstract; using multiple representations; explaining, connecting, and critiquing ideas) for promoting students' understanding, confidence, perseverance, and fluency in these areas.
 The focused strategies include explicitly teaching mathematical language that students need for mathematical practice, performance, and success.
-The teacher uses assessment to differentiate instruction.
+The teacher uses assessment data to differentiate instruction.

-4.1 Instruction in Number and Operations
+4.1 Instruction in Number and Operations and Algebraic Thinking